andre-brandao/pyprland/shortcuts_menu.md

 # Command

-- `menu [name]`: shows a list of options.
-If "name" is provided it will show the given sub-menu
+- `menu [name]`: shows a list of options which have been configured in "entries".

+If "name" is provided it will show the given sub-menu.

 > [!note]
 > On versions >= 1.10.2 you can use "." to reach sub-menus.